Elevation Rendering Software, Cost, and Examples (2025 Update)

 While elevation rendering in Photoshop takes more time and effort compared to AI-powered tools, it's not rocket science.

-Here's a quick step-by-step tutorial on how to render elevations in Photoshop:
+Here's a quick step-by-step tutorial on how it works:

 Revit

-Use this guide for step-by-step instructions on rendering elevations in Revit:
+Use this guide for step-by-step instructions on how to turn your facade drawings from 2D to 3D using Revit:

 Lumion

-If your rendering tool of choice is Lumion, here's how you can use it to render elevations:
+If your rendering software of choice is Lumion, here's how you can use it to render elevations:

 Enscape